 I subsequently completed a fellowship in Integrative Oncology through the Metabolic Medical Institute, affiliated with the University of South Florida Morsani College of Medicine.
 This fellowship program explored the scientific basis for an integrative approach to cancer – for which there is a significant one.
 I also have advanced training through the International Organization of Integrative Cancer Physicians.

 I also hold membership in several organizations, including the American Society of Clinical Oncology (ASCO), the Society for Integrative Oncology (SIO), and the International Organization of Integrative Cancer Physicians (IOICP).

 The Center for Advanced Medicine is transforming how cancer is treated.
 I am very proud of the transformative work we do, and the powerful difference we make in the lives of our patients.
 I run my practice in a way that is consistent with my Christian faith, based on love.
 My team and I love what we do, and we love the patients we treat.

-I am married to my wife.
-We have one son and are expecting another in March 2019.
+I am married to my wife, and we have two sons.
 We also have a dog, who we rescued from the animal shelter.
 My hobbies include spending time with my family, watching Clemson sports, reading, listening to music, and traveling.
 I am (slowly) getting into golf as well.

 Also, I am a bestselling author.
 Cancer Secrets is a much-needed resource for cancer patients and their families, with vital information on evidenced-based treatments from both modern medicine and alternative medicine.
 I also host The Cancer Secrets Podcast.